top of page

 Poor Eye Tracking Skills

-While a vision test is generally recommended for children at six months of age, it is especially important to get regular eye exams and check-ups if your child was born prematurely or there is a family history of vision problems.
+While a vision test is generally recommended for children at six months of age, it is essential to get regular eye exams and check-ups to see if your child was born prematurely or has a family history of vision problems.
 A routine eye exam ensures your children can perform their best in school – and on the playground.
-If your child is showing any symptoms listed above, you can book an appointment with an optometrist near you.
-You can also read our blog to find more tips and resources to help your child achieve their best vision.
+If your child shows any symptoms listed above, you can book an appointment with an optometrist near you.
+You can also read our blog for more tips and resources to help your child achieve their best vision.

 Importance of UV Protection for Eye Health